 Fontmell Down is owned by the National Trust.
-They bought it in sections in memory to Thomas Hardy as the views survey over the landscape that has been immortalised in many of his tragic Victorian novels.
-The landscape was never in the background in Hardy’s work but a living and dynamic force, heavily involved in the characters lives.
+They bought it in sections in memory to Thomas Hardy, as the views survey over the landscape that has been immortalised in many of his tragic Victorian novels.
+The landscape was never just in the background of Hardy’s work but a living and dynamic force, heavily involved in the characters lives.

 The area is an AONB as well as a SSSI, managed also by the Dorset Wildlife Trust.
 The chalk downland attracts 34 different species of butterfly including the Adonis Blue and the Guzzled Skipper.
 The skipper only breeds in 14 places in Britain, Fontmell Down being the only one in Dorset.
 It is also awash with wild flowers and in the summer months you can see glow worms sparkling in the dusky sky.